SamS317/VassarSpotify/intellij/doc/use-cases/play.md

 ### Stakeholders and interests
 > User
->> Wants a song to be played on demand when the play button is clicked
+>> Wants a song to be played/paused on demand when the play button is clicked
 >>
 >> Wants the screen to show what song is playing
 >>
 >> Wants the system to give more options such as skip, like, or add to playlist
 >
 > System
->> Wants the user to play a song
+>> Wants the user to play/pause a song

 ### Preconditions
-> A song must be on the screen with a play button visible
+> A song must be on the screen with a play/pause button visible
 >> i.e. the use case "search" should have been fulfilled to completion with output shown under search tab
 >
 > Song must be in the database

 ### Postconditions (Success variation)
-> Song is playing
+> Song is playing/paused
 >
+> Play button changes to a pause button and vise versa (If current screen is play screen)
+>
-> Play screen pops
+> Play screen pops open (If first time playing song)
 >> Play screen has other buttons such as skip, like, or add to playlist

 ### Postconditions (Non-success scenario)